dazemoon/include-scripts-js/README.md

         Furthermore, any file included this way can itself use includeScripts to include further files (thus implementing the acyclic directed graph of file dependencies)

-        USAGE:  includeScripts([<file>,<file>,..,<file>], function () {
+        USAGE:  **includeScripts([<file>,<file>,..,<file>], function () {
                     // do stuff that depends on included files },
                 function (filename) {
-                    // (optional) error handler - do stuff to report that file <filename> wasn't loaded });
+                    // (optional) error handler - do stuff to report that file <filename> wasn't loaded });**

-        CAVEATS:  - All files in the dependency graph are loaded synchronously (in series) so browsers won't leverage multi-core concurrent loading.
+        CAVEATS:  * All files in the dependency graph are loaded synchronously (in series) so browsers won't leverage multi-core concurrent loading.
-                  - Each file in the dependency graph makes a hit on its hosting server
+                  * Each file in the dependency graph makes a hit on its hosting server

-        NOTE:     - Code executed in the 'do stuff' is guaranteed to run AFTER all dependencies are loaded
+        NOTE:     * Code executed in the 'do stuff' is guaranteed to run AFTER all dependencies are loaded
-                  - Assumes scripts are running on a browser (modifies the DOM)
+                  * Assumes scripts are running on a browser (modifies the DOM)
-                  - CSS files can also be included (injects link nodes into the DOM)
+                  * CSS files can also be included (injects link nodes into the DOM)
-                  - Any file that appears as script can be included (injects script nodes into the DOM)
+                  * Any file that appears as script can be included (injects script nodes into the DOM)